Edmonds College: Campus

 The college has a 50 acre campus in Lynnwood, 13 mi north of Seattle and adjacent to Edmonds.

 The campus includes 28 computer labs, nine science labs, three eateries, two greenhouses, a digital recording studio, an art gallery, a theater, a child care center, Seaview gym, Triton Field, a transit center, two on-campus residence halls and a university satellite center for Central Washington University.

 Academics

 The college offers two bachelor of applied science degrees, 63 associate degrees and 60 professional certificates in 25 programs of study.

 Its highest enrolled programs are the Associate of Arts/Associate in Science degrees, Business, Pre-Nursing, Computer Science, Biology, and Materials Science and Engineering.

 In 2017 the college was approved to offer a Bachelor of Applied Science Degree in Child, Youth and Family Studies, its first bachelor's degree program.
 In 2020 the college launched its Bachelor of Applied Science Degree in Information Technology — Application Development.

-The college has unique Materials Science Technology and Restoration Horticulture degree programs.
+The college has unique Materials Science Technology and Restoration Horticulture degree.